Łukasz Piszczek: Borussia Dortmund

 On 19 May 2010, Piszczek moved to Borussia Dortmund on a free transfer, signing a contract until June 2013.
 On 26 July 2011, he signed a contract extension to keep him at the club until June 2016.

 On 24 September 2011, he scored his first goal for his new German club, a last-minute volley to win the match away to Mainz 05 2–1.
 In the 2012–13 season for Dortmund, Piszczek appeared in 11 out of 12 matches of Dortmund's road to the UEFA Champions League Final in 2013.
 He also started the final at right-back against Bayern Munich, but Dortmund lost by one goal after Arjen Robben scored an 89th-minute winner for Bayern.
 On 27 January 2016, Piszczek signed a contract extension to keep him at the club until 2018.
 On 6 April 2017, he extended his contract with Dortmund until 30 June 2019.
 On 13 March 2018, Borussia Dortmund announced that the club had reached an agreement with Piszczek for a contract extension which will keep him at the club until 30 June 2020.
 Piszczek also announced that he would retire from professional football at the end of his contract, a claim he later clarified saying he's still "not certain".
 On 20 May 2020, Piszczek pushed back his retirement plans by signing a one-year contract extension with Borussia Dortmund, keeping him at the club until 2021.

 Return to Goczałkowice-Zdrój

-In May 2021, Piszczek announced his return to his hometown club Goczałkowice-Zdrój.
+In May 2021, Piszczek announced his return to his hometown club Goczałkowice-Zdrój, where he had established a branch of Borussia Dortmund's academy in 2019.
+He retired at the end of the 2023–24 season to join Nuri Şahin's coaching staff at Borussia Dortmund as an assistant.
+In February 2025, following Sahin's sacking, Piszczek returned to LKS.